vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 Local volume mounts are useful for development and testing as they allow source trees and data to be easily mapped into a container.
 In production however, making a container host stateful for the purpose of seeding the container with configuration or application data is only feasible if the container is guaranteed to be deployed to the stateful host.
 In general, best practice is to keep a container host as stateless as possible.

-VIC engine cannot map volumes from a local filesystem into a container because VIC engine containers are strongly isolated and don't share a common filesystem.
+vSphere Integrated Containers Engine cannot map volumes from a local filesystem into a container because vSphere Integrated Containers Engine containers are strongly isolated and don't share a common filesystem.
 Despite this, it is still possible in VIC to add state to a container by pre-populating a volume with data and mounting it (TBD: link to "Pre-populate a Volume").

 ***Combining into a single Compose file***